Adopted from the Show Health Committee Report

 Death with a necropsy.
 Decision depends on veterinarian’s report.
 Any contagious illness means no gerbils should be brought to the show.

 Unexplained death without a necropsy.
 Do not bring any animals to the show.

 Section II.
 Show Planning

 Pet Expo situations with multiple breeds of animals present are no longer considered safe for gerbil shows.
-There has now twice been a disease outbreak that devastated a kennel after a show: one confirmed to be Tyzzer’s and one considered to be either parvo or Tyzzer’s.
+There have now twice been outbreaks of disease that devastated a kennel after a show: one confirmed to be Tyzzer’s and one considered to be either parvovirus or Tyzzer’s.

 Shows should also not be held at locations with petting farms, farm animals, or animals that are processed for meat.

 When selecting a show venue, choose one where health inspection can take place in an area separate from the show, for the protection of all the gerbils already in the show hall.

 When designing the show schedule, allow sufficient time for health inspectors to check the animals and make decisions.
 Any kennel presenting for health inspection on Saturday morning should have no more than 15 animals who need to be inspected.
 Any kennel bringing more than that number of animals must check in on Friday evening.